scriptorum/LD33/README.md

 This was is my game from Ludum Dare 33.
 Theme: You are the monster.

-This is the POST-compo version.
+This is the source for the POST-compo version.
 For the compo version submitted to LD33, go to the [LD33/compo branch](https://github.com/scriptorum/LD33/tree/compo).
+You can also [play the game](http://ludumdare.com/compo/ludum-dare-33/?action=preview&uid=17811) on Ludum Dare

 ## Stuff that didn't make it into the compo version
 - Rubble smoke/demo/rubble-toss effect